pjako/hikyaku/README.md

 # hikyaku

-`hikyaku`—named after the historic Japanese couriers—is a single-file, public-domain schema compiler that converts a small `.cm` schema language into a C99 header containing struct definitions, buffer helpers, and serialization code.
+`hikyaku`—named after the historic Japanese couriers—is a single-file, public-domain schema compiler that converts a small `.hischema` schema language into a C99 header containing struct definitions, buffer helpers, and serialization code.
 It is tailored for compact network messages where allocating a heavyweight runtime (e.g. Protocol Buffers or FlatBuffers) would be overkill.

 ## Highlights
 - Generates header-only C APIs and matching binary schema blobs from a single schema file.